tacticrealtime/boilerplate-primitive/README.md

 ```

 ## API Methods
 JavaScript `tactic` namespace with container external methods is always available in the banner.
-Use it to open click tags, track events or perform any other ad network related actions without thinking about ad networks API differences.
+Use it to open click tags, track events or perform any other ad vendor related actions without thinking about ad vendors API differences.
 #### tactic.container.ready(callback : Function) : void
 ``` js
 // Wait for TACTIC Container initialisation ready state.